top of page

 QFPME.png

-Quantum continuous measurement and feedback
+Quantum continuous measurement and feedback (2021-present)

 Quantum technologies rely on measurement and feedback of quantum systems.
 One important framework is the continuous measurement described by successive weak measurements.
-Here we derived a Quantum Fokker-Planck Master Equation (QFPME) [PRL 2022] for the evolution of the density matrix and the measurement outcome.
+Here, we derived a Quantum Fokker-Planck Master Equation (QFPME) [PRL 2022] for the evolution of the density matrix and the measurement outcome.

-Maxwell's equations in 2+1 dimensions
+Maxwell's equations in 2+1 dimensions (2018-2020)

 In physics, a lot of systems behave differently depending on the dimension of the space where they live.
 Here we investigated how the Maxwell's equations change in 2+1 dimensions [Rev. Bras.
 Ens.
 Fis.
 2020] with special consideration for the form of retarded potentials and dipole radiation.